 Azam Ali, an Ahmadi Moslem

-Training remotely
+Training Techniques

 He taught us Arabic, the Holy Qor-aan, Islamic literature and stories from his own past to inculcate in us good manners and morals.
 He took our child-reactions on issues he had to judge on family matters like losing wife, seeking second marriage and bringing home a stepmother.
-He took appropriate action on the complaints by the younger of us against others.
-He helped us with our school homework if requested, but most often whether asked for it or not.
+He took appropriate action on the complaints by the younger of us against the elders.
+He helped us with our school homework if requested, but most often whether asked or not.
 Teaching sessions were concluded before he got ready and went to court, always on time.

 When I started my 9th grade in 1948, I opted for Drawing as an elective.
-Next morning after the Prayer, Father told me to bring an Arabic Grammar Book to teach from there.
+Next morning after the Prayer, Father told me to bring the Arabic Grammar Book to teach from there.
 I told him I need not study Arabic Grammar anymore since I had chosen Drawing as my elective.
 That day my school was told to take me out of the Drawing class and put me in the Arabic class.

 Father learnt another time that I was going to play a part in a school Drama.
 The teacher in-charge was directed to take me out of it since Father didn’t want his son, me, “to be raised as an Actor.”
 Father enquired about our schools, teachers, and extended his instructive influence to train and raise us as he wanted, not as what the school or student wanted to do.